Ted Sizer: Life and career

-Sizer left Harvard to serve as headmaster of Phillips Academy in Andover, Massachusetts from 1972 to 1981, to lead a study of American high schools sponsored by the National Association of Secondary School Principals and the National Association of Independent Schools.
-From 1983 to 1997, he worked at Brown University as a professor and chair of the education department, and in 1993, he became the Founding Director of the Annenberg Institute for School Reform.
+Sizer left Harvard to serve as headmaster of Phillips Academy in Andover, Massachusetts, from 1972 to 1981, to lead a study of American high schools sponsored by the National Association of Secondary School Principals and the National Association of Independent Schools.
+From 1983 to 1997, he worked at Brown University as a professor and chair of the education department, and, in 1993, he became the Founding Director of the Annenberg Institute for School Reform.
+He returned to Harvard as a visiting professor in 1997.

-During his years at Brown, he produced most of his books, including Horace's Compromise.
-In it, he examined the fundamental compromise at the heart of allegedly successful American high schools.
-He suggested that the students agree to generally behave in exchange for the schools agreeing not to push them too hard or challenge them too severely.
-Thus, he widened the scope of schools that were failing to do their best to educate children far beyond the traditionally criticized poor and urban schools and challenged the conceptions of what could be considered a successful school.
-The ideas explored in his Horace Trilogy supply much of the foundation of the Coalition of Essential Schools.
+Horace’s Compromise [1], about an archetypical English high school teacher frustrated by an educational system locked in the 19th century, was the first of three influential books Sizer wrote while at Brown University.
+The others are Horace’s School: Redesigning the American High School (1992) and Horace’s Hope: What Works for the American High School(1996).